stonecharioteer/blog/_sources/posts/2022/no-blog.rst.txt

 caveats to how my older blog-posts render.
 I'm trying my best to restore the old style ``/title/`` format instead of the ``index.html`` or ``title.html`` format, but it might end up being too much work.
-I'll also need to figure out how to not breakt the RSS format.
+I'll also need to figure out how to not break the RSS format.
 But these are things I'll update later.

 ----------------
 What changes?